UBC-Geography/computing-resources/cloud-computing/README.md

 cannot be ran on the DRA Cloud indefinitely, so ensure you have a plan for your VM's end-of-life (EOL) along with a set of clear security procedures before creating it.
-The DRA requires that researchers reassess their cloud services annually in April by submitting a form that restate the goals of the project and necessary resources for continued use.
+The DRA requires that researchers reassess their cloud services annually in April by submitting a form that restates the goals of the project and necessary resources for continued use.

-For Geography-related research and instruction, these instances can be particularly useful for the following use cases:
+For geography-related research and instruction, these instances can be particularly useful for the following use cases:

-- Hosting a PostgresQL database with PostGIS
+- Hosting a PostgreSQL database with PostGIS
 - Running a web service with software like GeoServer, GeoNode, Ushahidi, or QGIS server.
 - Developing dynamic digital exhibits or publications with Omeka and/or Scalar.

-Again, when working with persistent VMs, consider any implications that may come from preserving your work once the VM is no longer available by asking yourself whether your work be easily exported, web archived, and/or hosted externally with minimal resources and no long-term maintenance?
+Again, when working with persistent VMs, consider any implications that may come from preserving your work once the VM is no longer available by asking yourself whether your work can be easily exported, web archived, and/or hosted externally with minimal resources and no long-term maintenance.

 #### RAS Resource Limits